MarissaReitsma/AHEaD-2022/README.md

 Post in our slack channel if you're encountering issues with Git!

+##### Build the Risk Adjustment Simulation Data

+Continue working on generating the five variables from last week's task if that is not complete.

+Let's now start considering the totality of variables that would need to be generated for a realistic set of simulated data.
+The predictor variables in the risk adjustment formula focus on documented sex, age, Medicaid status, and dozens of hierarchical condition categories (HCCs).
+You can get an estimate of the prevalence for the HCCs from [this document](https://www.cms.gov/research-statistics-data-and-systems/statistics-trends-and-reports/reports/downloads/pope_2000_2.pdf) (starting on Page 59 in Table 3-3).
+There is more than one way to generate large sets of correlated variables (i.e., variables that have a relationship which each other).
+We have learned about one way, where we generate the variable dependent on others, such as Y from Week 3's task.
+We can also use new functions like rmvbin.
+Explore this function as a pair (see [example](https://www.rdocumentation.org/packages/bindata/versions/0.9-20/topics/rmvbin) in the R documentation) and we will also discuss it in our meetings this week!
+Begin generating simulated HCC variables if you are ready!
+Please feel free to ask for additional guidance and direction in the slack channel.

 ## Weeks 6-7 (July 25 - August 5)

 #### Risk adjustment, simulation design, regression, and R